tetherless-world/ontology-engineering/oe2022/indoor-environment-manager/demo.md

 ```

 ## Competency Questions
+#### Note
+With the latest additions to our main ontology, some of these queries now require nontrivial reasoning.
+This means that they must be executed in “Snap SPARQL Query” instead of Protégé’s built-in SPARQL query feature.
+Additionally, we’re still investigating a problem with running Pellet on our ontology, so we recommend that you activate HermiT before executing a query.

 ### Competency Question 1

 #### Question
 What IEQ parameters, such as temperature, humidity, airflow, etc., make the multiple occupants feel comfortable in an office room?
 There are three occupants who prefer temperatures in the range of 73°F to 77°F, 74°F to 78°F, and 75° to 78°F, respectively.
 All other factors are already ideal.
 The outdoor temperature is 18°F. The current HVAC thermostat setting is 75°F, which is the current indoor temperature.
 An electric space heater is available but currently switched off.

 #### Description
-With the latest additions to our main ontology, some of these queries now require nontrivial reasoning.
-This means that they must be executed in “Snap SPARQL Query” instead of Protégé’s built-in SPARQL query feature.
-Additionally, we’re still investigating a problem with running Pellet on our ontology, so we recommend that you activate HermiT before executing a query.
+This query shouldn’t return any results because in the relevant competency question, the current environment is already ideal.
+Therefore, no actions need to be suggested or taken.

 #### Query
 ```sparql